NLLK/Marketing2.0/README.md

 # Marketing2.0
-Tyans are not allowed.
-If you are Tyan leave this page
+Women are not allowed.
+If you are woman leave this page